Phillips Exeter Academy: 19th Century and Rivalry with Phillips Academy

-Exeter participated in the Chinese Educational Mission, hosting seven students from Qing China, starting in 1879.
-They were sent to learn about western technology, and attended Exeter among other schools to prepare for college.
-However, all students were recalled after just 2 years (in 1881) due to mounting tensions between the United States and China, as well as growing concern that the students were becoming Americanized.
+From 1879 to 1881, Exeter (and several other schools) participated in the Chinese Educational Mission, hosting students from Qing China who were sent to the United States to learn about Western technology.
+However, all students were recalled after just 2 years due to mounting tensions between the United States and China, as well as growing concern within the Chinese government that the students were becoming Americanized.